morganrivers/storywriter/README.md

 ## About StoryWriter

-Science fiction story generation system that takes flashcards or other educational material and uses them to generate interesting short stories that teach you the concepts.
+Science fiction story generation system that takes flashcards or other educational material and uses them to generate engaging short stories that teach you the concepts.

 ## Repository Structure